smartsheet-platform/Smartsheet-Data-Tracker/README.md

 ##Installation

 The application runs locally on any system that can access the Smartsheet API.
-On a Unix/Linux based system a good place to install the dataAggregator folder is in the ‘/opt/’ directory.
+On a Unix/Linux based system a good place to install the dataTracker folder is in the ‘/opt/’ directory.
 If that directory doesn’t already exist, create it with the following command in the command line:

 	sudo mkdir /opt

-Now place the dataAggregator directory in the ‘opt’ directory.
+Now place the dataTracker directory in the ‘opt’ directory.

-The dataAggregator directory includes:
+The dataTracker directory includes:

 * **main.py** -- primary application script.
 This is the main file that runs the application.
 * **app.json** -- configuration settings for the whole application